-The following parameters are used to define the actions for the scanning engine: infected_actions, suspicious_actions.
+The following parameters are used for defining the actions for the scanning engine: infected_actions, suspicious_actions.
 The infected_actions parameter helps you define the actions to be performed when an infected object is found, and the suspicious_actions parameter - the actions to be performed when a suspicious object is found.

-infected_actions = variable
+infected actions = variable